 When you have more than one computer on the same local network, it is very easy for you to access or share files from one computer to another.
 But, when you are trying to share your files you are denied with a prompt ‘Your folder can not be shared’.
 No need to worry because you are not alone facing the same issue.
-Many Windows 10 users are reporting to face the same issue.
+Many Windows 11 and windows 10 users are reporting to face the same issue.
 This error generally happens when you don’t have permission to share the files or in many cases it may happen that there is a problem with password protected sharing.

 Before going ahead to the fixes you should attempt this small work-arounds and check if your problem is solved or not-